fontanf/packingsolver/doc/index.rst

     python3 scripts/visualize_rectangle.py solution_rectangle.csv

-The script should open a page in a browser where the loading plans are displayed:
+The script opens a page in a browser where the loading plans are displayed:

 .. image:: img/getting_started_solution.png
    :width: 256pt